 Q: Why are younger donors preferred?

 Q: How do I register for the Be The Match registry?

 A: You can register by attending one of AADP’s drives.
 Visit our calendar for a listing of all our upcoming drives.
 When you come to register, please remember to bring complete information of two contacts who do not live with you and who do not live with each other.
-If none of our drives are convenient for you, Click here and request that a home kit be mailed to you.
+If none of our drives are convenient for you, you can request that a home test kit be mailed to you.

 Q: What information do you need from me when I register?